 We created free downloadable pattern pieces for the main body of the Rollup as well as the interior pocket.
 And, we took extra time with this design to make sure the folding and stitching was smooth and easy, resulting in clean quilting lines and pretty pockets.
 The photos and illustrations are there to guide you every step of the way.

 As you can see from the in-use photos, the pockets are sized to best fit standard tech accessories for both PCs and MACs, like ear buds, wire-free AirPods, memory sticks, adaptors, and more.
 We’ve included our suggested divisions, but as always, you’re welcome to adjust these to best fit your accessories.
-The quilting lines look best with a single line of stitching, so keep that in mind if altering the inside pocket division.
+The quilting lines look best with a single line of stitching, so keep that in mind if altering the inside pocket divisions.

 What if you’re not a techie?
 No worries; you’re free to load this lovely Rollup with whatever you need to tote from point A to point B: art supplies, sewing notions, stationery items, even jewelry or trinkets when traveling.